-At the Ottawa preliminary meeting, attending members approved the amended proposal presented by Japan, except the following points that would be carried over to the fourth Common Tasks Group meeting: (a) whether category naming be in numbers or in abbreviated letters, (b) feasibility of allowing Contracting Parties to propose another breakpoint(s) in sub-categories of commercial vehicles for environmental or safety reasons in addition to the basic breakpoint of 3.5 tons, (c) feasibility of eliminating the breakpoint of 7.5 tons, (d) feasibility of introducing a common definition of seating positions to clarify the passenger seating capacity of the vehicle.
+At the Ottawa preliminary meeting, it was agreed to recommend the amended combined draft proposal, except for the following points that would be carried over to the fourth Common Tasks Group meeting: (a) whether category naming be in numbers or in abbreviated letters, (b) feasibility of allowing Contracting Parties to propose another breakpoint(s) in sub-categories of commercial vehicles for environmental or safety reasons in addition to the basic breakpoint of 3.5 tons, (c) feasibility of eliminating the breakpoint of 7.5 tons, (d) feasibility of introducing a common definition of seating positions to clarify the passenger seating capacity of the vehicle.

-As for vehicle dimensions, although the members had differing opinions on whether to include the lamps, tyres, and other components attached to the vehicle body, it was decided to introduce both "Overall" and "Structural" dimensions since two types of gtrs would be formulated, one based on the outermost dimensions of the vehicle and the other based on the external panel dimensions of the vehicle.
+As for vehicle dimensions, although there were differing opinions on whether to include the lamps, tyres, and other components attached to the vehicle body, it was agreed to recommend both "Overall" and "Structural" dimensions, since two types of gtrs would be formulated, one based on the outermost dimensions of the vehicle and the other based on the external panel dimensions of the vehicle.
 These dimensions were prepared in consideration of ISO.

 The fourth Common Tasks Group meeting was convened on 29-30 April 2002.
-In consequence of the outcome of the Ottawa preliminary meeting, an agreement was reached on the draft, excepting five unresolved issues.
-It was agreed that a small group be formed to deal with the pending issues listed below, while the group decided that Category 1 represents passenger cars, Category 2 commercial vehicles, and Category 3 two-wheeled vehicles.
+In consequence of the outcome of the Ottawa preliminary meeting, it was agreed to recommend the draft, except for five unresolved issues.
+A small group was formed to deal with the pending issues listed below, after it was agreed to recommend that Category 1 represent passenger cars, Category 2 commercial vehicles, and Category 3 two-wheeled vehicles.